Information for Staff

 Q: Are we okay with positive cases of COVID-19 like we have seen on other campuses around the country?

 A: We are taking steps to try to prevent an outbreak on campus.
 That said, it would be naive to believe we will not have any positive cases on campus.
-We are making every effort to follow the guidance of health officials, including asking our students to quarantine in their rooms for the first 14 days as well as to follow stringent guidelines related to the use of masks or face coverings, social distancing, etc. We will be asking students to study and eat outdoors, maintaining social distance and not to have other students in their rooms.
+We are making every effort to follow the guidance of health officials, including asking our students (once they are allowed to return to campus) to quarantine in their rooms for the first 14 days as well as to follow stringent guidelines related to the use of masks or face coverings, social distancing, etc. We will be asking students to study and eat outdoors, maintaining social distance and not to have other students in their rooms.
 They are expected to only leave campus for essential services such as doctor’s appointments and to get groceries.

 Q: Will HMC make the COVID-19 vaccine mandatory if a vaccine becomes available?

-For faculty and staff, we recommend they consider getting both the flu shot and COVID-19 vaccination (once it is widely available) if possible.
+A: We strongly encourage that all members of our community get both the flu shot and the COVID-19 vaccination (once it is widely available) if possible.
 We encourage students, faculty and staff to refer to CDC Flu Vaccine Guidance for medical/allergy considerations.

 Q: If a vaccine comes out, is that something that Mudd will arrange for students to have or will families have to do that themselves?